Start Construction of Kalabagh Dam for Prosperity of Pakistan

-Politicization of Kalabagh Dam: Construction of Kalabagh Dam was to be started in 1988, but the plan was shelved due to politically motivated opposition mainly from NWFP (now KP) and Sindh.
+Construction of Kalabagh Dam was to be started in 1988, but the plan was shelved due to politically motivated opposition mainly from NWFP (now KP) and Sindh.
 Factual position is that neither Nowshehra (and so Swabi, Mardan, Charsadda, Peshawar at still higher elevations) nor SCARP projects of Mardan and Swabi (all above 950 Ft) are going to be submerged in its reservoir (max retention level of 915 Ft for few weeks only).
 Haripur and Khalabat Township in KP are practical examples, which have never submerged due to construction of Tarbela Dam so close.
 Construction of dykes along banks of Kabul River under the project will further protect low-lying areas of Nowshehra District from overflowing of the river.
 Before construction of Tarbela Dam, Sind was receiving about 36 MAF per year, which became 43 MAF thereafter.
 With additional water supply of 4.75 MAF from Kalabagh Dam to irrigate additional 1 million acres of barren land, Sindh will never become barren but benefit more than any other province.
 Likewise KP, Punjab and Balochistan will also benefit from their due shares of 2.01, 2.04 and 1.56 MAF of water supply respectively for irrigation from this project.
 The apprehensions that Nowshehra will drown and Sindh become desert by construction of Kalabagh Dam are thus only figments of imagination.
 The opposition of Kalabagh Dam is therefore not based on solid facts but politically motivated spreading disinformation and blatant lies on behest of foreign hand.
 This propaganda has best been countered in an article “Such ka Qehat” by a world-class expert on dams, Engr.
 Shamsul Mulk, Ex Chairman WAPDA and CM Khyber Pakhtunkhwa, himself hailing from Nowshehra.

-Mishandling of the Project: None of the governments so far has handled this matter wisely and earnestly preferring political expedience over national prosperity.
+None of the governments so far has handled this matter wisely and earnestly preferring political expedience over national prosperity.
 Keeping this important project under the carpet due to politically motivated opposition by few elements amounts to being unpatriotic.
 Delaying construction of Kalabagh Dam any further will result disastrous due to further reduction in agricultural produce on account of depleting storage capacity of existing reservoirs to feed rapidly exploding Population of Pakistan in near future.
 Pakistan is already losing about Rs.
 180 billion annually, due to replacement of its cheap hydel energy with costly thermal energy, just because of not constructing Kalabagh Dam.
 Pakistan's enemies could have never wished a worst scenario for Pakistan than this.
 It constitutes the most grievous betrayal of Pakistan and its people by the political governing class and rulers.

 1. Prime Minister of Pakistan is requested to immediately develop necessary consensus on Kalabagh Dam (even go for National Referendum, if so required) and start construction of the project without fearing any resistance from the rogue elements working on behest of enemies of Pakistan.
-In spite of international pressures, if you could decide for Atomic Explosions making defence of Pakistan invincible, you can surely go for building of Kalabagh Dam Project for securing prosperous future of Pakistan.
+People have given you a verdict for bringing prosperity in the country, which is also possible by building Kalabagh Dam Project for securing prosperous future of Pakistan.

-2. Chief of Army Staff - Pakistan is also requested to provide fullest moral and logistic support to the Government of Pakistan by playing constructive and exertive role in this regard in line with wishes of Citizens of Pakistan.
+3. Chief of Army Staff - Pakistan is also requested to provide fullest moral and logistic support to the Government of Pakistan by playing constructive and exertive role in this regard in line with wishes of Citizens of Pakistan.